 Employee questions on service animals or requests to have a service animal at work, shall be through Human Resources.
 Employees can call the office at (413) 538-2503.

 Service animals accompanying individuals with disabilities are welcome in all areas of campus that are open to the public (except in situations determined to apply under section 10, below).
-Specific questions related to the use of service animals on the campus by visitors can be directed to the Section 504 Coordinator, Rene Davis, Dean of Students , at (413) 538-2550 or via email.
+Specific questions related to the use of service animals on the campus by visitors can be directed to the Section 504 Coordinator, Rene Davis, Associate Dean of the College , at (413) 538-2481 or via email.

 7. Temporary Residents